 Calendula, an herb with fiery red and yellow petals, similar to a marigold, is used to moisturize and soften all skin types, rejuvenate you skin and reduce the appearance of signs of premature aging, including age-related thinning of your skin.
 When mixed with other oils such as olive oil its skin nurturing benefits are even more pronounced.
 Calendula's aromatherapy quality promotes relaxation.

-and It's Waiting For You Here at Mercola.com
+The Obvious Choice Is Truly Organic AND All-Natural, and It's Waiting for You Here at Mercola.com

 You'll appreciate its richly lathering suds, its delightful scent and a silky smoothness that you just don't expect from a bar of soap.

-And if you're a fan of bath and shower gel, get ready for a whole new experience.
+And if you're a fan of bath and body wash, get ready for a whole new experience.

 In fact, if you're not accustomed to using a shower and bath gel, this one just might win you over…

-And finally, you haven't tried hand soap until you've test-driven our Foaming Hand Soap.
+And you haven't tried hand soap until you've test-driven our Foaming Hand Soap.

 We've left out the scent so you can use this liquid soap while you're cooking and other occasions when you don't want a lingering scent.

-The result iDios luxuriously rich lathering foam delivered right to your fingertips.
+The result is luxuriously rich lathering foam delivered right to your fingertips.

 And the best part is, there are NO potentially dangerous chemicals and synthetic ingredients.

 You no longer need to settle.
-Our Sweet Orange Moisturizing Bath and Shower Gel, Foaming Hand Soap, and Shea Butter Bar are now available to you, too.
+Our Body Wash, Foaming Hand Soap, and Shea Butter Bar are now available to you, too.

-Try our Sweet Orange Moisturizing Bath and Shower Gel, Foaming Hand Soap and our soothing Shea Butter Bar Soap today.
+Try our Body Wash, Foaming Hand Soap, and our soothing Shea Butter Bar Soap today.
 You'll be glad you did.

 Here's another idea… stock up today and save on multiple packs.
-All three make wonderful, small gifts.
+All five make wonderful, small gifts.
 What better way to show someone special you care?